sli-fox/jamms/README.md

 =====

 ## Consistent naming and style conventions
 If in doubt, we should all use the same naming and style conventions.
-I vote we use Google's guide for C++ [http://google-styleguide.googlecode.com/svn/trunk/cppguide.html#General_Naming_Rules]
+I vote we use Google's guide for C++:
+[http://google-styleguide.googlecode.com/svn/trunk/cppguide.html#General_Naming_Rules]

 ## Guidelines for commits